 What is ConnectRPS?

-ConnectRPS is our strategy to ensure that our most vulnerable students and their families stay connected to their school community and receive any supports they need during our virtual semester.
-ConnectRPS has three main components: 1) tiering students based on a variety of academic and social-emotional factors; 2) contacting students at a frequency determined by their tier; and 3) connecting students and their families with any counseling, city services, or supplies that they need to stay healthy and happy during our virtual semester.
+ConnectRPS is our strategy to ensure that our most vulnerable students and their families stay connected to their school community and receive any supports they need during our virtual school year.
+ConnectRPS has three main components: 1) tiering students based on a variety of academic and social-emotional factors; 2) contacting students at a frequency determined by their tier; and 3) connecting students and their families with any counseling, city services, or supplies that they need to stay healthy and happy during our virtual school year.

 How will students be tiered?

 The goal is to ensure that students and families who need the most support actually receive the most support.
 To achieve this, we will begin by tiering students into three groups based on a variety of data points as well as the qualitative input from teachers, counselors, social workers, psychologists, and school leaders.

 Example of data points that will be considered for tiering:

 - Tier 1: 0 – 10% of days absent